codeoverflow-org/nodecg-io-docs/docs/samples/irc.md

 5. Enter credentials for irc.

     The created instance should be automatically selected, if not select it in the upper left menu.
-In this example we will anonyoumously connect to the twitch IRC chat.
+In this example we will anonymously connect to the twitch IRC chat.
 Enter the config in this format:

     ```json
     {